4 University Library’s Budgeting for Open Access Scholarship

 Jill Emery

 In 2017, David Lewis, Dean of the IUPUI University Library, issued a call for commitment to academic libraries asking them to commit 2.5% of their overall budget “to support the common infrastructure needed to create the open scholarly commons.”
-Through the work we have done with our information resource management council and the work occurring from our Digital Initiatives and Scholarly Publishing unit, we have slightly exceeded this goal.
+Through the work we have done with our information resource management council and the work occurring from our Digital Initiatives and Scholarly Publishing unit, we well exceed this goal.
 Lewis argues that by making this commitment, academic communities and academic libraries stand a much better chance of growing and developing a new model of an open scholarly commons.

 In the following chapters, we will outline both the budget allotted for each of these models and the providers we are currently working with to provide OA publishing opportunities to the Portland State University campus.